 Subscribers who generate their own keys shall use a FIPS-approved method and either a validated hardware or validated software cryptographic module, depending on the level of assurance desired.
 Issuer CAs shall not generate key pairs for publicly trusted end-entity TLS Certificates and will not accept a certificate request using a Key Pair previously generated by the Issuer CA. Keys for Level 3 Hardware or Level 4 Biometric Certificates must be generated on validated hardware cryptographic modules using a FIPS-approved method.
-For publicly-trusted TLS Certificates, Issuer CAs shall reject a certificate request if the requested Public Key does not meet the requirements set forth in Sections 6.1.5 and 6.1.6 of CA/Browser Baseline Requirements or if it has a known weak Private Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys).
+For publicly-trusted TLS Certificates, Issuer CAs shall reject a certificate request if the requested Public Key does not meet the requirements set forth in sections 6.1.5 and 6.1.6 of CA/Browser Baseline Requirements, the Issuer CA has been made aware that the Applicant's Private Key has suffered a Key Compromise, such as through the provisions of section 4.9.1.1 of the CA/Browser Baseline Requirements, or if it has a known weak Private Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys).
 The Issuer CA must reject the Subscriber Certificate request if it has an extendedKeyUsage extension containing either the values id-kp-serverAuth [RFC5280] or anyExtendedKeyUsage [RFC5280].